Create a

 Executive dissonance with employee expectations

 Without top leadership support and advocacy, the adoption and compliance with IDPs will suffer.
 Interestingly, one study showed that while 84% of employees expect training and upskilling, 51% of executives reported that learning programs are “a waste of time.”
-Furthermore, many C-Suite leaders feel that training should only be for current role skill enhancement.
+Furthermore, many C-Suite leaders feel that training should be limited to enhancing skills for the current role.
 68% of those surveyed disagree that their company should provide development for future roles, and only 40% think such development should be used to support internal mobility.
 There appears to be a clear mismatch between employee expectations of their advancement and those of their top leaders.
-It indicates a bias toward using learning and development programs to improve individual productivity and performance but not lateral or upward advancement.
+It indicates a bias toward using learning and development programs to improve individual productivity and performance, but not lateral or upward advancement.

 Weaknesses in career development opportunities